viebboy/PyGOP/README.md

     pip install pygop

-At the moment, PyGOP only supports Linux with both python 2 and python 3 (tested on Python 2.7 and Python 3.5)
+At the moment, PyGOP only supports Linux with both python 2 and python 3 (tested on Python 2.7 and Python 3.4, 3.5, 3.6, 3.7 with tensorflow for cpu)

 Installation from source
 ------------------------